Smruti-Pragyan-Rath/AD_Assignment-3/README.md

 Q4-> Write a recursive program to find the sum of even digits in a number

 Q5-> Given a Number as a String write a recursive program to check if the number is divisible by 3 or not

+Q6-> Given a decimal number write a code to find its hexaDecimal Equivalent